mgcrea/benchmark-kaizoumark/_posts/2015-06-08-linux-libraries.md

 $ gcc -o app main.c -lfoobar -L/path/to/foobar
 ~~~

->Note that in the latter case, if a static library is present at the same location, the linker will link against it, and not against the shared library.

 ##Shared libraries and undefined symbols

 An __ELF__ object maintains a table of all the symbols it uses, including symbols belonging to another __ELF__ object that are marked as undefined.